fastmcp-me/simple_snowflake_mcp/README.md

 - **describe-view**: Gives details of a view (columns, SQL)
 - **query-view**: Queries a view with an optional row limit (markdown result)
 - **execute-query**: Executes a SQL query in read-only mode (SELECT, SHOW, DESCRIBE, EXPLAIN, WITH) or not (if `read_only` is false), result in markdown format

-## Configuration

-[TODO: Add configuration details specific to your implementation]

 ## Quickstart